You probably use cooking oil in lots of homemade meals. But have you ever wondered what sets different oils apart from

 You can find the most popular oils in most grocery stores.

 Canola oil.
 This common oil is extracted from the rapeseed plant.
 Its neutral taste and high smoke point make it a good choice for frying, sauteing, and baking.
 It’s also used to make margarine.
 It doesn’t have as much blood pressure-lowering omega-3 as extra-virgin olive oil, but canola oil boasts one of the lowest levels of saturated fats.
 That can make it a good choice to help your heart health.
 It also has alpha-linolenic acid (ALA), which your body converts to essential fatty acids.
 That makes it a great supplement to a vegetarian diet.

 Olive oil.
 Olive fruit and pits are crushed to make this fragrant, fruity tasting oil that’s green or yellow in color.
 Extra virgin olive oil -- the least refined of all types of olive oil -- has the lowest smoke point.
 It’s also healthy for the heart.
-Bottles simply labelled “olive oil” are a mixture of refined and extra virgin oils.
+Bottles simply labeled “olive oil” are a mixture of refined and extra virgin oils.

 Vegetable oil.
 This is typically a mixed, neutral-tasting oil.
 Its nutrition varies depending on the particular blend.
 It’s often a mix of soybean, palm, sunflower, safflower, and canola oils.
 It usually has a medium-high smoke point and is quite versatile.